sul-dlss/mylibrary/README.md

 - login by library id + pin
 - login via shibboleth

 Both logins require access to the FOLIO web services (see above) to retrieve a patron key.
 Logging in via shibboleth requires a properly configured Shibboleth environment with access to Stanford's LDAP attributes.
-In development, the shibboleth login can be faked by setting the `uid` environment variable when starting the rails server, e.g.:
+In development, the shibboleth login can be faked by setting the `REMOTE_USER` environment variable when starting the rails server, e.g.:

 ```
-$ uid=someuser rails s
+$ REMOTE_USER=someuser bin/dev
 ```

 Note, again, that the user must exist in FOLIO as well; this is only a bypass for the shibboleth authentication.